Photon surfaces extensions for dynamical gravitational collapse: Photon surfaces in dust collapse

-\begin{theorem} In the marginally bound LTB collapse, the photon surface extends back to the central singularity if and only if this is naked.
+\begin{theorem} In the marginally bound spherical dust collapse, the photon surface extends back to the central singularity if and only if it is naked.
 In this case, there exist null radial geodesics $t_g(x)$ emanating from the central naked singularity such that $t_g(x)<t(x)$, $\forall x\in ]0,x_b]$, where $t(x)$ is the solution of \eqref{eq:nullradial} associated with the photon surface extension established in Theorem \ref{thm:ext}.

 Otherwise, if the central singularity is covered, the photon surface will extend to the regular centre. \end{theorem}